 How Oracle Java Licensing works:

-In 2023, Oracle Java Licensing requires that organizations purchase a license for their entire employee population if even a single employee or server has installed a licensable version of Java.
+In 2023, Oracle Java Licensing will require organizations to purchase a license for their entire employee population if even a single employee or server has installed a licensable version of Java.

 This is the second significant licensing change since 2019.
 This new requirement doesn’t depend on the actual number of Java users: